 There must be more than a mere possibility of the prejudice occurring; it must be more likely than not to occur.

-The agency the subject of the data breach does not need to be itself conducting the investigation to rely on this exemption.
+The agency relying on this exemption does not need to be the agency conducting the investigation.
 It is sufficient that notifying would prejudice an investigation being conducted by another agency or entity.

 The exemption can apply to any proceedings before any court or tribunal, regardless of jurisdiction.
-It does not need to be a court or tribunal of Queensland and the agency the subject of the data breach does not need have to have instigated or be involved in the proceedings.
+It does not need to be a court or tribunal of Queensland and the agency the subject of the data breach does not need to have instigated or be involved in the proceedings.

 The investigation or proceedings can be at any stage of the process.
 Finalised investigation or proceedings, however, would not enliven this exemption.

-Before relying on this exemption, agencies should carefully whether it is possible to undertake notification under section 52 or 53 in a manner that would avoid likely prejudice to relevant investigation or proceedings.
+Before relying on this exemption, agencies should carefully consider whether it is possible to undertake notification under section 52 or 53 in a way that would avoid likely prejudice to relevant investigation or proceedings.
 If an agency can provide some of the information required under sections 52 and 53, without causing the anticipated prejudice, the exemption will not apply to that information.

 If a data breach involves more than one agency, an agency may be able to rely on section 56 to not notify individuals and the Commissioner.
 Section 56 will apply where: